Dimethylzinc

-Dimethylzinc, also known as zinc methyl, DMZ, or DMZn, is an organozinc compound with the chemical formula Zn(CH3)2|auto=1.
+Dimethylzinc, also known as zinc methyl, DMZ, or DMZn, is a toxic organozinc compound with the chemical formula Zn(CH3)2|auto=1.
 It belongs to the large series of similar compounds such as diethylzinc.

 Preparation

-It is formed by the action of methyl iodide on zinc at elevated temperature or on zinc-sodium alloy.
+It is formed by the action of methyl iodide on zinc or zinc-sodium alloy at elevated temperatures.

-The sodium assists the reaction of the zinc with the methyl iodide.
+Sodium assists the reaction of the zinc with the methyl iodide.
 Zinc iodide is formed as a byproduct.

 Properties

 Dimethylzinc is a colorless mobile volatile liquid, which has a characteristic disagreeable garlic-like odor.
 It is a very reactive and strong reducing agent.
 It is soluble in alkanes and often sold as a solution in hexanes.
 The triple point of dimethylzinc is 230.13 K ± 0.02 K. The monomeric molecule of dimethylzinc is linear at Zn center and tetragonal at C centers.